meatware/genomics_test/README.md

 Some of the pertinent questions with regards to how terraform code is structured are:

-1. Monolith or multi-repo structure
+1. Monolith or multi-repo structure?
 2.